uihilab/HydroLang/README.md

 Please feel free to send feedback to us on any issues found by filing an issue.

 ## Scalability and To-Do's
 The framework is not limited to the functions and modules implemented, but rather provides a boilerplate for new features to be added.
+Nonetheless, the following should be considered:

+* The hydro component contains only lumped models.
+* The map module is fully available only on Leaflet engine.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/uihilab/HydroLang/blob/master/LICENSE) file for details.

 ## Acknowledgements